How a Home Showing Can Make or Break House Sales

 Tips for Showing Your Home

-Ideally, your staging will excite buyers so much that they can start to see themselves living in the home.
-But to accomplish this, you are going to need to pull out all the stops when it comes to your showing.
+Ideally, your staging will excite buyers so much that they can start to see themselves living in the house.
+But to accomplish this, you will need to pull out all the stops when it comes to your home showing.

 1. Make sure your exterior is presentable.